Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

   - ❌ Root Cause: @requires: 'support' in services.cds blocks admin access to the service.

 ### 📌Critical Vulnerability Summary
-- ❌ Support users can close high-urgency incidents and modify closed incidents.
+- ❌ Support users can close high-urgency incidents.
 - ❌ Admins are excluded entirely from modifying closed incidents due to misconfigured @requires.
 - ❌ No validation in services.js for:
   - Admin role when closing high-urgency incidents.